mthiebaux/JSNtemplate/README.md

 > npm install express-request-id
 ```

-Multiple client instances can now see other public client names (a small integer id), using the *who* button:
+Multiple client instances can now see other public client names (simple integer id), using the *who* button:

 ```
 response: {